• Menu

 Get a Buddy

 Doing something like kicking a bad habit and doing it alone can be pretty tough.
 Which is where a buddy can come in handy.
 They don’t have to necessarily be on the same journey as you, but it does really help to have someone to talk to and confide in.
 We all do much better when we are accountable to someone other than ourselves, so that is reason alone to do this journey with someone.
 You can celebrate the victories together too, and it is just a good general motivator to help you to make changes and make a difference.
-Plus, when you surround yourself with people that are looking out for you and people that live in a similar way that you want to be living, it really is conducive to change.
-Like mentioned, if there are toxic relationships that aren’t helping you, move on from them and it will help you to get to where you want to be.
+Plus, when you surround yourself with people who are looking out for you and people who live in a similar way that you want to be living, it really is conducive to change.
+As mentioned, if there are toxic relationships that aren’t helping you, move on from them and it will help you to get to where you want to be.

 Positive Talk

 One thing that can help us to beat our bad habits and find the things that will replace them, is by replacing negative thoughts and negative talk with positivity.
 We are our own worst enemies and can quickly judge ourselves and then want to ‘punish’ ourselves when we slip up.
 First of all, slip-ups can happen from time to time.
-Second of all, when you use the word ‘but’ it can change around what you say to be much more positive.
+Second of all, when you use the word ‘but’ it can change what you say to be much more positive.

 For instance, you might be saying ‘I am really out of shape and overeat, but in a few months I could be down a dress size and eating healthy portions.’
 Putting a positive spin on things makes it easier to get things done and makes it more likely that you’ll stay motivated for change.